rat-genome-database/data-qc-pipeline/README.md

        with a row in RGD_SEQUENCES table
     2. show integrity issues for uniprot sequences (there should be only one sequence of type 'uniprot_seq' per RGD_ID)

+5. TRANSCRIPTS
+    1. display orphaned transcript rgd ids (transcript rgd ids that are active in RGD_IDS table, but which do not have corresponding entries in TRANSCRIPTS table)